 Personally, I find it incredible that anyone c0uld deny such a war exists with all the recent legislation regarding women’s reproductive healthcare services, comments by bloviating ignoramuses such as Rush Limbaugh, Richard Mourdock and Todd Akins.
 Hell there is even a website now showing how many days it has been since a Republican mentioned “rape” while campaigning.

-The official Republican National Committee Platform presents the harshest take on women’s issues in decades and their candidate for president, Mitt Romney, refuses to say where he stands on women’s pay – even after repeated questions regarding the Lilly Ledbetter Fair Pay Act.
+The official Republican National Committee Platform presents the harshest take on women’s issues in decades and their recent candidate for president, Mitt Romney, refused to ever say where he stood on women’s pay – even after repeated questions regarding the Lilly Ledbetter Fair Pay Act.